Aventox-Network/resources/README.md

 > These resources are not allowed to be modified! <br>
 > Only with the explicit agreement by an administrative team-member or an written agreement.

+## License

+You are not allowed to use our resource for your own project, you are not allowed to display our word- or iconmark on your services without explicit permission.
+See further information inside [LICENSE](LICENSE).

+## Copyright

+The copyright belongs to &copy; Aventox Entertainment.
+All rights reserved.